Child Education Plan

 Top factors to choose a child insurance plan

-Financial security
+• Financial security

 In case of an unfortunate event, if the parent passes away, the life insurance policy will pay out a lump sum amount to ensure that the child is able to continue their education even in the absence of the premium payments resulting from the parent’s death.
-This tax# free amount can pay off the fees and any pending debts so that the child’s education doesn’t not stop.
+This tax free amount can pay off the fees and any pending debts so that the child’s education does not stop.

-Shield against inflation
+• Shield against inflation

-Cost of foreign education
+• Cost of foreign education

 If you get a good life insurance education plan for your child well in advance, it can help you get them admitted to a renowned university if you want them to pursue their further education abroad.
-Specialised courses can be really expensive, but with the help of a good insurance policy for education, these expenses can be covered.
+Specialized courses can be really expensive, but with the help of a good insurance policy for education, these expenses can be covered.

-Savings for education
+• Savings for education

-Depending on the type of policy and the sum assured you choose, a life insurance education plan for your child can offer sufficient funds needed for your child’s educational needs.
-Be it tuition fees or additional coaching, the plan ensures that your child has everything they need!
+Depending on the type of policy and the sum assured you choose a life insurance education plan for your child can offer sufficient funds needed for your child’s educational needs.
+Be it tuition fees or additional coaching, the plan ensures that your child has everything they need.

-For medical emergencies
+• For medical emergencies

-A child insurance plan can offer a provision for making partial withdrawals or offer payouts in the event of a health emergency, such as sickness or an accident leading to hospitalisation and the need for medical care.
+A child insurance plan can offer a provision for making partial withdrawals or offer payouts in the event of a health emergency, such as sickness or an accident leading to hospitalization and the need for medical care.
 Such a benefit may come in the form of an optional rider or an inbuilt plan feature.

-Income protection in the absence of parent(s)
+• Income protection in the absence of parent(s)

 Once the policy reaches maturity, the child will be able to receive the maturity benefit as a lump sum amount as specified during the policy purchase.
 In addition, if the parent (the insured) passes away during the policy term, not only will the premiums be waived off (if a waiver of premium option is chosen), but a regular income option can also be offered to the child.

-Education loan against the policy
+• Education loan against the policy

 If your child opts for higher education at a good university in India or abroad, the expenses may exceed your savings funds.
 However, a child insurance plan can help you out as it acts as collateral if you want to secure an education loan to fulfil your child’s higher education needs.

-Flexible plan options
+• Flexible plan options

 Child insurance policies offer several options when it comes to the policy terms and premium payment terms under the plan.
 You can choose to pay the premiums at regular intervals or also opt for a limited pay plan.
 There is also flexibility in choosing the premium payment mode – annually, semi-annually, quarterly, or monthly.